EdOverflow/can-i-take-over-xyz/README.md

 Tilda doesn't let you take subdomains that have been used for an old project even if the original subsription has expired.

+### Test Cases
+[x] Unsuccessful attempt to claim current sub-domain [x] Successful attempt to claim other sub-domains for tld

 ## Google Cloud Storage
 **Answer:** No :negative_squared_cross_mark: